AaltoSciComp/scicomp-docs/tech/online-work-and-support.rst

 rkdarst's principles of remote work
 -----------------------------------

-Garage helps with at least two of rkdarst's principles of remote work, and part of a third:
+The online garage helps with at least two of rkdarst's principles of remote work, and part of a third:

 - No private messages
 - Don't schedule meetings (use standard meeting locations and talk